lucia-pezzetti/Complex_Networks/Project/README.md

 # Description

 The code includes algorithms that allows to construct duplex networks having a tunable amount of interlayer degree correlations and tunable structural overlap.
 Before running the code it is necessary to compile all C codes using the command `make`.
-The repository contains an example of a duplex with N = 1000 nodes and |M| = 3000 edges.
+The repository contains an example of a duplex with N = 1000 nodes in each layer and M = 3000 edges.